University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 !["Bandage plot of hla multiple sequence alignment graph"](../../images/bandage_loop.png)

-Are all of these visualisation methods a good/convenient way to look at this graph?

-## Your Turn!
+- What do these plots tell you about the variability of this small section of the HLA complex?
+- Do you find some of these visualisation methods more useful than others?

+# Part 5: Your turn!

+The `mygraph` directory contains a fasta file containing four assembled haplotypes from a single region of the Cannabis genome.

 Build a multiple sequence alignment graph from the cannabis.fasta dataset in the `~/GraphGenomes/mygraph` directory.
-Consider the first sequence in the fasta file the reference sequence.
+Consider the first sequence in the fasta file the reference sequence (see if you can find a way to specify this in the `vg msga` help menu).

 Try to do/answer the following:

-- Visualise your graph however you want.
+- Visualise your graph in a few different ways.
 - What is the major difference between each of the three samples compared with the `pink_pepper` reference.
-There should be one sequence with a duplication, one with a deletion, and one with an insertion.
-There are also other small differences between the sequences but these are not the focus.
+One sequence has a duplication, one has a deletion, and one has an insertion.
+Which cannabis haplotype has which structural variant?
+There are also other small differences between the haplotypes but these are not the focus.
-- Change the colour of your Bandage plot (this is entirely for fun, it's not essential)
+- Just for fun, change the colour of your Bandage plot.
+Check out `Bandage image --helpall` to work out how.
-- Align the supplied reads to your graph and try to work out which sample they most likely came from.
+- Align the supplied reads in `mystery.fq` to your graph and work out which type of cannabis they are most similar to.

 ##### Hints/Handy tips